Healthy Banana Bread with Chocolate Chips

-This healthy banana bread recipe is based off of my favorite Healthy Banana Muffins.
-As with that banana muffin recipe, this healthy banana bread is made with Greek yogurt, sweetened with maple syrup, and is 100% whole wheat (I use white whole wheat flour, and you can’t taste the difference one bit!).
-You could make the banana bread recipe even healthier by omitting the chocolate chips, though I’ve decided that their presence in my banana bread is healthy for my soul.
-Alternatively, you can replace the chocolate chips with the same amount of fresh or frozen blueberries, chopped dried fruit, and/or toasted nuts.
+This simple, healthy banana bread recipe is based off of my favorite Healthy Banana Muffins.
+As with that banana muffin recipe, the banana bread is made with Greek yogurt, sweetened with maple syrup, and is 100% whole wheat (I use white whole wheat flour, and you can’t taste the difference one bit!).

 Tools I used to make this Healthy Banana Bread recipe:

 Healthy Banana Bread with Chocolate Chips